What is a manufactured home?

 - Triple-wide – a less common model with three sections joined together for a larger, more spacious home

-There are several reasons to buy a manufactured home, including:
+There are several reasons to buy a manufactured home in Florida, including:

 - Very Affordable

 Because manufactured homes cost significantly less to build than traditionally constructed residences, Florida buyers get more home for less money which makes them a great investment.

 When many hear the words manufactured home, they picture flimsy aluminum siding and cheap laminate interiors.
 This may have been true in the 1980s, but today’s homes are attractive and stylish and as aesthetically pleasing as stick-built homes.
 Features like vinyl siding, wood built-ins, expansive porches, and bay windows are just some of the beautiful features common in modern manufactured homes.

 - Built to Last

 Surprisingly, Florida manufactured homes are durable and can last as long as traditionally-constructed homes.

 - Value Retention

 Obviously, market conditions have a major impact on home values.
 However, manufactured homes typically hold their values the same way traditionally-constructed homes do.
 This means that when home values increase in a specific region, they increase for manufactured homes as well.